tuist/handbook/handbook/company/vision.md

 > [!NOTE] YOUR PLATFORM TEAM
 > Think of Tuist as your platform team or the co-pilot to your platform team.

 We tackle organizations' challenges without limits, ensuring our solutions seamlessly integrate into a cohesive and user-friendly Tuist ecosystem.
-Starting with simplifying Xcode project complexities through project generation, we laid a foundation—a language to describe projects—that we'll leverage to offer streamlined, low-configuration workflows.
+Starting with simplifying Xcode project complexities through project generation, we laid a foundation — a language to describe projects — that we'll leverage to offer streamlined, low-configuration workflows.